 The tower, which was originally built as a coast guard station, is 5 stories high: “The fourth floor of the Tower has an optional 7th bedroom.
 Climb up the ladder from the third floor where you have a desk and work place and crawl into a cozy bed where you are greeted with panoramic views.”

-check the listing at VRBO.com.
+For more photos and information, check the listing on VRBO.com.